 Use ourDEBT CONSOLIDATION REFINANCE CALCULATORto determine how much you can save

 One potential option is to use a no cost mortgage when you refinance.
 With a no cost mortgage, you pay a higher interest rate but no closing costs.
 If you can lower your monthly debt payments without incurring costs when you refinance then you start saving money immediately.

 It may also be financially feasible for you to pay a moderate amount of closing costs to refinance into a mortgage with a lower interest rate.
 With this approach, it takes some time to recover your closing costs but you likely save more money in the long run with a lower mortgage payment.

 The table below shows mortgage refinance terms for leading lenders near you.
 We recommend that you compare refinance proposals from multiple lenders to find the best combination of mortgage rate and closing costs.

 In addition to potentially paying closing costs, another downside to a debt consolidation refinance is that you effectively extend the length of your original mortgage, unless you reduce your loan term.

 For example, if you are 10 years into a 30 year mortgage and you refinance into a new 30 year mortgage, your original mortgage effectively becomes a 40 year loan.
 That means you pay interest for ten extra years, which is a long time and a lot of money, even if you lower your mortgage rate when you refinance.

-Another factor to consider for a debt consolidation refinance is that using long-term debt such as a mortgage to pay off shorter term debt such as a car loan or credit card bill usually means you pay more in total interest expense over the life the mortgage, even if the car loan and credit card debt have higher interest rates.
-If your priority is to reduce your total monthly debt payments, then this is a less important factor but it is something to consider.
+Another factor to consider for a debt consolidation refinance is that using long term debt such as a mortgage to pay off shorter term debt such as a credit card bill or personal loan usually means you pay more in total interest expense, even if the loan has a higher interest rate.
+If your priority is to reduce your total monthly debt payments, then this is a less important factor but it is something to keep in mind.